 William believes that every problem has an answer but not every answer is the right solution for the client.
 He seeks to find a strategic pathway to resolve a dispute.

 William is also admitted to practice in NSW, ACT, QLD, NT, WA, SA, and TAS and has appeared in the Courts in NSW, NT, WA, and SA, He can assist clients in their matters in all jurisdictions.
 He is also able to assist clients with their international arbitration disputes, including acting in international mediation.

 WHAT DOES IT COST?

 Litigation is costly.
 The process takes up much of the litigant's resources in time and money.
 Costs charged to clients are often based on a solicitor-client basis, and any amount recovered upon a success outcome is often less than what a client has paid as the Court usually orders costs on a party-party basis.
 In some jurisdictions, each party might have to bear its own legal costs.
 A comprehensive index to the Scales of Costs can be found at the Law Institute of Victoria's website.

-William’s hourly and daily rates are within the scale in the Senior Counsel column under the Supreme Court Scale of Costs.
+William’s hourly and daily rates are within the scale in the Senior Counsel column under the Supreme Court of Victoria Scale of Costs.
 An estimate of his fees will be given prior to the work being undertaken.
 William usually requires his fees to be deposited into the Trust Account of his clerk in advance of the work being undertaken.
 Click Trust Account for details.